Vekseid/loadJS/README.md

 loadJS
 ======

-A simple sequential javascript loader. requireJS was a bit excessive for most of my needs and most others did things that were either extraneous or not enough.
+A simple sequential javascript loader.
+RequireJS was a bit excessive for most of my needs and most others did things that were either extraneous or not enough.
 It's also smaller than most, about a kilobyte minified.

 Tested in IE 6+, Firefox 2+, Opera 8+, Safari 5+, Chrome